Kolpy78/Effortless-Building-Gadgets/README.md

 You can also:
 * Undo + Redo up to 64 edits

-Will not function with any blocks that place with tile entities.
-(Some exceptions coming soon, as noted in planned features)
+Will not function with any blocks that place with tile entities, except for special decorative blocks (like ArchitectureCraft blocks)

 Requires power from:
 * **RF** (CoFH)
 * **HE** (NTM)

 ## Planned features
-* Support for ArchitectureCraft blocks
 * Cut/Copy/Paste gadgets (+rotation!)
 * (When in Bauble slot) use tools like pickaxes/shovels for shape breaking
 * Shape breaking blocks placed in session (or any, if in creative)